 Solutions to food insecurity are often framed within a narrow analysis of future global supply and demand for food.
 For example, the UN Food and Agriculture Organization (FAO) estimates that global production of food crop calories must rise by 60% by 2050 to cater for a projected world population of 9.8 billion.
 With little new arable land available, most of this increase will have to be achieved through higher yields.

 Macro-analysis loses sight of the right to food at household level, the looming collision between agriculture and environmental limits, the constraints within conflict zones, and the political power structures which impede the equitable distribution of food resources.
-Clearly, there are multiple solutions to food insecurity.
+Clearly, the solutions to food insecurity are complex.

 Hunger is one consequence of a troubled global society unbalanced by extreme inequality and the proximity of environmental limits.
 Solutions to food insecurity can therefore succeed only if they reinforce broader strategies for sustainable development.